 - West Elm

-Some of my favorite functional pieces in my new living room are my shoe rack / entryway console (less than $100 at Ikea) and this cool see-through c table (they are designed to roll right up to your couch and fit over the cushions so you can have a table as close to you as humanly possible when you’re sitting down) that’s both functional and doubles as a statement piece.
+Some of my favorite functional pieces in my new living room are my shoe rack / entryway console (less than $100 at Ikea) and this cool transparent c table (they are designed to roll right up to your couch and fit over the cushions so you can have a table as close to you as humanly possible when you’re sitting down) that’s both functional and doubles as a statement piece.
 Not having to put effort into reaching for your wine glass while you binge Netflix?
 Count me in.

-Set a Budget + Make a Spreadsheet
+6. Set a Budget and Make a Spreadsheet

 After we made a bazillion page-long wish list of furniture, throw pillows, rugs, and wall art, I started a new spreadsheet, organized by items and price (dorky, I know, but hear me out).
 Then, I took my favorite things from my wish list that were actually within a price range I didn’t faint at, and I added them to the first tab of this sheet.
 This helped me clearly map out the actual prices of everything altogether and start to narrow down the things we were determined to buy.

 A quick caveat here on budgets and spending.
 I had been saving up for a few months before moving, but I didn’t have a huge pile of money laying around to throw at shopping.
 So, for some things that I snagged for the new apartment, I had to get a little creative.
 Coffee table?
 Traded furniture with my friend / old roommate for it!
 Entertainment stand?
 Well, my boyfriend actually built one for us that only cost $50.
 Bar cart?
 Another trade with a friend.